 The New York Times‘ characterization of Mtila-Oponyo’s compensation is unfortunate for two reasons:

-- It implicates Malawians were engaged in the corruption of Raising Malawi’s misspent millions, when the focus should really be on where the money was spent irresponsibly, and where the bulk of that money was spent–which was the US operations, not those in Malawi.
+First, it implicates Malawians were engaged in the corruption of Raising Malawi’s misspent millions, when the focus should really be on where the money was spent irresponsibly, and where the bulk of that money was spent–which was the US operations, not those in Malawi.

-- The article suggests that things can be done in Malawi on the cheap.
+And second, the article suggests that things can be done in Malawi on the cheap.
 Just because a country has extreme poverty, that doesn’t mean that conducting business there should therefore be inexpensive.
 Malawi is an expensive place to do business precisely because of the lack of development (i.e., little infrastructure).

 So, thank you, New York Times for bringing attention in the West that Madonna shouldn’t be doing work in Malawi.
 Maybe she’ll get discouraged and stop bringing shame to the Warm Heart of Africa.
 But then again, if you didn’t report on Madonna in Malawi, we might only rarely see the country mentioned in The New York Times (exception: the occasional but solid reporting by Celia Dugger).
 I’m not sure which is worse: Americans not knowing anything about Malawi, or Americans knowing only that it’s the place where Madonna adopted two children and wasted millions of dollars on a school that was never built.

-(2) Though the Academy has been scrapped, you can still purchase a ceremonial brick on Raising Malawi’s web site to help raise money for the school.
+Footnotes: (1) The 2008 Census estimated there were 837,300 orphans in Malawi; (2) Though the Academy has been scrapped, you can still purchase a ceremonial brick on Raising Malawi’s web site to help raise money for the school.